 Your health and environment.

 In addition to whatever else’s is in there, the chemical can mix with the water vapour and get into your lungs and onto the skin.
-I recommend precaution, although I would not advise a full-on paranoia.
-There are plenty of harmful chemicals all around us; I can’t imagine that limited exposure would cause any more harm than being stuck in traffic.
+A well-ventilated room should be safe.

 Emulsion lifts beyond Polaroids.

 Emulsion lifts are not exclusive to Polaroid Originals film.
 This technique is quite old, dating back to the days when emulsions were first introduced.